scverse/scanpy/README.rst

 dpt
 ^^^

 `[source] <tl.dpt_>`__ Reconstruct the progression of a biological process from snapshot data and detect branching subgroups.
-Diffusion Pseudotime analysis has been introduced by [Haghverdi16]_ and implemented for Scanpy by [Wolf17]_.
+Diffusion Pseudotime analysis has been introduced by [Haghverdi16]_.
+Here, we use a further developed version, which is able to detect multiple branching events [Wolf17]_.

-The functionality of diffmap and dpt compare to the R package destiny_ of [Angerer16]_, but run faster and scale to much higher cell numbers.
+The possibilities of *diffmap* and *dpt* are similar to those of the R package destiny_ of [Angerer16]_.
+The Scanpy tools though run faster and scale to much higher cell numbers.

 *Examples:* See this `use case <17-05-02_>`__.